 We took the opportunity to interview Stew-Art from Big Fat Arts Gallery, who has been a consistently high seller of art online, sharing how he started out.

-How did you choose which platform to use for building an online store?
+Which platform should artists use for building an online art store?

 I love the cool designs of Squarespace and similar sites but for me, Shopify offers the best e-commerce solution with a wide range of useful apps.
 The themes can be easily altered to create a totally unique look.
 When setting up a new business it’s important to save money wherever possible and this means you can automate lots of the regular tasks.
 Also, when someone spends money online they need to know that it not only looks safe but also actually is secure.